First “no-fly” trial to begin this week in San Francisco

 For the first time ever, a lawsuit challenging a U.S. government “no-fly” order goes to trial on Monday.

-The U.S. government issues “no-fly” orders to airlines, forbidding common carriers from transporting specified persons.
+The U.S. government issues “no-fly” orders (or “no-board recommendations“, of which there were almost 10,000 last year) to airlines, forbidding common carriers from transporting specified persons.
 The administrative decisions to issue these orders are made in secret, on the basis of secret allegedly “derogatory” evidence (or no evidence at all), according to secret criteria (or no criteria at all), at the “discretion” of the agencies that “nominate” individuals for inclusion on the “no-fly” list).

 Airlines aren’t told why they have been forbidden to transport any particular person, and are forbidden from telling anyone that they are on the “no-fly” list — although of course that eventually becomes obvious when the airline refuses to issue a boarding pass to an otherwise qualified fare-paying would-be passenger.
 The U.S. government’s policy is never to confirm or deny the existence of a no-fly order.
 That is considered a “state secret”.